UFSaidu/Identification_of_TBI_biomarkers_using_Machine_learning/README.md

 - **Age** drive TBI progression and outcomes.
 Core genes were correlated with age and associated with injury progression and neurodegeneration.

 ## **Next Steps**
+- **Proteomic analysis** quantify proteins encoded by the core genes in serum and cerebrospinal fluid.
 - **Diagnostic potential** of core genes using **GLM, SVM, and XGBoost** with **ROC analysis**.
 - **Nomogram construction** for risk prediction.
 - **Calibration & Decision Curve Analysis (DCA)** to assess clinical utility of core genes.